roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/optimize-form-performance.md

  When web resources or IFRAMES are included in sections inside a collapsed tab they will not be loaded if the tab is collapsed.
 They will be loaded when the tab is expanded.
 When the tab state changes the `TabStateChange` event occurs.
 Any code that is required to support web resources or IFRAMEs within collapsed tabs can use event handlers for the **TabStateChange** event and reduce code that might otherwise have to occur in the `OnLoad` event.

 **Set default visibility options**
 Avoid using form scripts in the `OnLoad` event that hide form elements.
 Instead set the default visibility options for form elements that might be hidden to not be visible by default when the form loads.
-Then, use scripts in the `OnLoad` event to show those form elements you want to display.
+Then, use scripts in the `OnLoad` event to show the required form elements.

 <a name="BKMK_CommandBar"></a>